eclipse-theia/theia/doc/Developing.md

 This command does a few things:

  - downloads npm package dependencies
- - compiles Typescript files to Javascript
- - runs the Typescript linter
- - runs the unit tests

-## Build the `local-dependency-manager`

-The local dependency manager takes care of installing the theia-core dependency in the examples.

-See its [readme](https://github.com/theia-ide/theia/tree/master/config/local-dependency-manager) for more.

-	cd $THEIA/config/local-dependency-manager
-	npm install
+ - generate package.json for node packages
+ - link core, extensions and examples packages
+ - build core, extensions and examples packages

-## Build and run the browser-based example application
+## Run the browser-based example application

-Now that the `theia` package is built, we can do the same with the browser example.

-    cd $THEIA/examples/browser
-    npm run bootstrap

-Bootstrap will:
- - copy the required theia-core dependency using the local-dependency-manager.
- - run npm install.

-Once this is done, we can start the application with:
+We can start the application with:

     npm start

 This command starts the backend application, a small web server and a browser tab with the frontend.

-## Build and run the electron-based example application
+## Run the electron-based example application

-Building the electron-based example is similar:

-    cd $THEIA/examples/electron
-    npm run bootstrap

 It can also be started with: